 Above is a comparison of Saxo Markets, IG and commission-free accounts that other brokers offer.
 As one can see, Saxo Markets offer the tightest spreads in this collection of online brokers.
 So if you are after a ‘market maker’ style broker with the tightest possible spreads, then Saxo Markets might be for you.

 Both brokers can offer low volumes because they use a combination of order-driven and quote driven market.
 In the order-driven market, you can place the amount you are willing to buy or sell your currency pairs at.
 These orders will be on the books until another trader places an order to sell or buy at the same rate.
-This is different from quote driven where the market maker provides their quote for a short period and you are free to accept or reject the quote.
+This is different from a quote driven where the market maker provides their quote for a short period and you are free to accept or reject the quote.

 The main benefit of the order-driven market is the transparency it offers from traders are visible to you however sometimes it can be difficult to complete your order if there is not enough liquidity in the order-driven market.
 Quote driven will likely mean there is a dealing desk in the process, while the order-driven market has no dealing desk.